 Meditation rooms are available on the New York and Pleasantville campuses at:

-New York City

-Pleasantville

-1 Pace Plaza, 2nd Floor
+New York City Pleasantville 1 Pace Plaza, 2nd Floor Wilcox Hall to enter the hall for room W204B.

-Wilcox Hall

 Entrance is next Lecture Hall North.
 Across from the elevator Proceed thru the door for W205D (no room number)